SignalK/signalk.github.io/_developers/subscription_protocol.md

 #### Optional extension to WebSockets (/signalk/stream)

-For convienience the WebSockets URL may support the following parameters:
+For convienience the WebSocket URL may support the following parameters:

 * the parameter `context=vessels.self` becomes the context.
 By default it is `vessels.self`, e.g. own vessel
 * the parameter `path=[path.to.key]`.
 It can be added many times.